Darshilpatel/refactored-carnival/README.md

-# Refactored Carnival
+# Official Website for PaperBag Labs

-Website for PaperBag Labs <a href="http://paperbaglabs.com">view here</a>
+<a href="http://paperbaglabs.com">view here</a>

-P.S: It's got a tacky name, to keep it hidden.
+#### NOTE: Any changes made to the master branch will be pushed to the MAIN website.